 Ways to use marinated peppers: Chop them and toss them with freshly cooked pasta.
 Make a pesto.
 Make a spread/dip with them.
 Put them on a meat and cheese tray for a party.
 Put strips of them on pizzas.
 Purée them with some oil and vinegar for a salad dressing.

-Remove the seeds from chiles to reduce how spicy they are.
+Remove the pith and seeds from chiles to reduce how spicy they are.
 To avoid irritating your skin, wear plastic gloves when handling hot peppers and always wash your hands after handling them.